jfcloutier/karma_system/research_fellowship/fellowship.md

 * How are feelings generated and communicated internally?

-* How and when are action affordances synthesized from simpler actions?
+* How and when are action plans synthesized from simpler actions?

 * How are actions evaluated for their effectiveness at acquiring new experiences, invalidating undesirable experiences and challenging desirable experiences?